rohanaurora/iOS-Programming/MyPauseApp/README.txt

 MyPauseApp is a simple project used to understand how to 'Pause' your iOS app when running in background or interrupted by a phone call.
+More later.